DelazJ/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Using proxies can sometimes be tricky.
 It is useful to proceed by 'trial and error' with the above proxy types, to check if they succeed in your case.

+.. to reuse later when/if the content is moved to the gps chapter?:
+  Read :ref:`gps_configurations` for more details.

 .. index:: GPS
 .. _gps_options: